magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-36718-custom-options-remain-after-api-change.md

  **Compatible with Magento versions:**

- Adobe Commerce and Adobe Commerce on cloud infrastructure 2.3.0-2.4.2
+ Adobe Commerce (all deployment methods) 2.3.0-2.4.2

 >![info]
 >